Mandzhi/Open-wind-project/README.md

 ## What next?

 In addition to application of data-driven methods for long-term forecasts, it can be interesting to investigate some other available deep learning techniques, e.g. ConvLSTM networks.

+## Licence

+If you are going to use [ENGIE](https://opendata-renewables.engie.com/) dataset to practise, please notice that it has its own [LICENCE](https://www.etalab.gouv.fr/wp-content/uploads/2017/04/ETALAB-Licence-Ouverte-v2.0.pdf).

 ## Acknowledgments